catchup7/take1/README.md

-TAKE development tree
+TAKE1 development tree

-TAKE is a PoS-based cryptocurrency.
+TAKE1 is a PoS-based cryptocurrency.